-But return they did, and beginning in the 12th century the island prospered as a religious site again, until finally Henry VIII’s dissolution of the monasteries in 1537.
+But return they did, and beginning in the 12th century the island prospered as a religious site again, until Henry VIII’s dissolution of the monasteries in 1537.
 After this, the old abbey was left to fall into ruins.

 All access to the island is covered at high tide, including the causeway, and while driving it is a novelty, it’s not as much fun as following the old route.
 Be sure to start your crossing on a falling tide and keep to the marked path according to these detailed instructions.
 Tide tables are displayed at each end—for both the causeway and Pilgrims Way.
 Once across, there is a small village, the historic abbey ruins, two lighthouses, a fishing harbor, and a castle high on a rock.
 Holy Island is also important ecologically, surrounded by an 8,750-acre Lindisfarne National Nature Reserve.